 It’s a huge price to pay for trying to lower your cholesterol – especially when altering diet, nutrition and physical exercise will automatically lower your cholesterol, without the dangerous side-effects other than improved health.

 - Reduce the intake of saturated and trans fats (eg. hamburgers, hot dogs, and other animal fats) and the total amount of fat in your diet to 25%-35% of total calories – with no more than 7% of fat calories coming from saturated fats.

 - Eat at least five servings of fruit and vegetables every day.

 - Eat fish and poultry without skin and leaner cuts of meat instead of fatty ones.

-- Eat food with soluble fibre which includes oat bran, oatmeal, beans, peas, rice bran, barley, citrus fruits and strawberries.
+- Eat food with soluble fibre which includes beans, peas, citrus fruits and strawberries.

-- Bake, steam, roast, broil, stew or boil instead of frying.
-This helps remove fat.
+- Bake, steam, roast, broil, stew instead of frying.

 Lifestyle Changes – Exercise

 - Get involved in activities such as brisk walking, jogging, bicycling or running.

 - Gradually work up to exercising for 30 to 45 minutes at least 3-4 times a week.